dave-burke/advent-of-code-java-starter/README.md

     - Notice the second argument to the script is the part number.
 It defaults to 1, so now you have to pass it as 2.
 1. Check your solution on adventofcode.com!

+## Working on previous years

+The `App.year()` method defaults to the current year during December, and the previous year otherwise.
+If you want to use this starter to work on another year, just update the `year()` method to return the year you want.